classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/pos-scanner-manager.md

     ***

-4. In the Popup-
+4. In the popup:

-    - Select a Role POS, Scanner or Manager
+    - Select a Role: POS, Scanner, or Manager
-    - Enter name
-    - Enter email
-    - Enter password and click Save.
+    - Enter name, email, password, and click Save

-5. The newly created Sub-organizer will receive a successful Registration email.
-6. You (Admin or Organizer) need to provide them the password, or they can simply reset their password using Forgot Password.
+5. The new sub-organizer receives a registration email.
+Provide them the password, or they can reset it via Forgot Password.

 <br>

-**Organizer Admin, you can create Sub-organizers for your own like this-**
+**As Organizer:**

-1. Manage Events and click **Create Sub-Organizer** and follow the save steps as above.
+1. Go to Manage Events and click **Create Sub-Organizer**.
+Follow the same steps as above.

     ***